jwest33/hopfield-auto-agent/README.md

-# Hop to it: Agentic Modern Hopfield Memory
+# Hop to it: Agentic A* Planing and Modern Hopfield Memory

-A lightweight multi‑agent simulation framework powered by Modern Hopfield memory and discrete communication.
-Agents explore a grid world, learn from their experiences, and exchange symbolic messages on demand.
+A lightweight multi-agent simulation framework powered by Modern Hopfield memory, A\* planning, and discrete communication.
+Agents explore a grid world, learn from their experiences (including path outcomes), and exchange symbolic messages on demand.

 ![App example](example-app.png)